 You know how they say some soups, chilis, or stews just get even better the next day or the next, Coda alla Vaccinara is no exception to that statement.
 So even if you’re just making it for yourself or one other person, I recommend making the full batch because the leftovers will be even better!
 I left for New Orleans the day before I made this and Julian ending up eating it for dinner two nights afterwards.
 I like to leave him some food already made when I’m gone on work trips, because If I don’t, he just eat store bought hummus and call it a day.

 This is a great dish to make during this time of year because I feel like braising anything is perfect when it’s cold and gloomy outside.
-Nothing like a hearty, stick to your bones, recipe in late December.
-I might even be so bold as to suggest you give it a try this Christmas.
-It would make a delicious holiday meal!
+Nothing like a hearty, stick to your bones, recipe right before summer.
+Before the warmth and heat start creeping in.

 Winc helped me pick out the wine to cook and pair with this dish.
 I’m always a firm believer that you should really enjoy to drink the wine you intend to cook with, because if you don’t then chances are you probably won’t like the taste of it in the dish.
 Kin & Country Primitivo, the wine they chose for me, is hearty but juicy, making it an ideal partner to this braised oxtail stew.
 It features dark fruit layered with subtle spice, and its bright acidity will complement the rich meal.